cepdnaclk/e17-6sp-ContactTracingApp/README.md

 ##### Communicable

--Mobile Application collects the geo coordinates of the user in the foreground every 15 secs
+- Mobile Application collects the geo coordinates of the user in the foreground every 15 secs

--Mobile App collects the Bluetooth UUIDs when another device with the app comes in close proximity
+- Mobile App collects the Bluetooth UUIDs when another device with the app comes in close proximity

 ##### Non-communicable

--PHI updates the infected,recovered and death counts with locations on a certain routine.
+- PHI updates the infected,recovered and death counts with locations on a certain routine.